 The training took me to Manchester, a vibrant city where I enjoyed the shopping, restaurants and the England world cup game against Colombia (the one that went to penalties).

-It was a highly interactive two-day training course which covered the Scrum framework in detail — from theory and foundations, to practical application and pitfalls.
-It covered all the team roles, activities, and artifacts.
+It was a highly interactive two-day training course which covered the Scrum framework in detail — from theory and foundations to practical application and pitfalls.
+It covered all the team roles, activities, and artefacts.

 In the words of Ed Sheeran, we really did ‘build a lego house’ to demonstrate the roles of the Scrum Master, Product Owner and Development Team during story point estimations, backlog management and sprint execution.